Tagged decisions

 Affordability Assessment Failure has enough history in the published decisions to show how complaint pressure has evolved across multiple years, rather than appearing as a one-off issue cluster.

-In 2026, affordability assessment failure appeared in 97 published decisions with an upheld rate of 11.3%.
+In 2026, affordability assessment failure appeared in 597 published decisions with an upheld rate of 11.7%.

 Payment protection insurance (PPI), Banking and credit, Consumer Credit, and others are the product areas most associated with this theme in published decisions.
 That helps explain where this complaint type is most likely to appear in the ombudsman corpus.

-Consumer Credit Act 1974, Conc, Section 140a Cca, and others are the most visible precedent signals tied to this complaint theme.
+Consumer Credit Act 1974, Section 140a Cca, Conc, and others are the most visible precedent signals tied to this complaint theme.

 Representative cases